uniyalabhishek/uniyalabhishek/README.md

 Here are some ideas to get you started:
 -->
-- I’m currently working on making ReactJS projects
+- I’m currently working on ReactJS projects
 - I’m currently learning NodeJS & testing
 - I’m looking for help with Genomics
 - Ask me about cranial nerves, unorganized recipes & chess tactics